-You may submit your proxy electronically using the Share Portal service at www.signalshares.com.
-Shareholders can use this service to vote or appoint a proxy online.
+You may submit your proxy electronically using the Share Portal service at www.signalshares.com Shareholders can use this service to vote or appoint a proxy online.
 The same voting deadline of 48 hours (excluding non-working days) before the time of the meeting applies.
-Shareholders will need to use the unique personal days of the deadline of the meeting applies of the deadline of tidentification Investor Code ("IVC") printed on your share certificate.
-If you need help with voting online, please contact our Registrar, Link Asset Services' portal team on 0371 664 0391.
-Calls cost 12p per minute plus your phone company's access charge.
+Shareholders will need to use the unique personal identification Investor Code ("IVC") printed on your share certificate.
+If you need help with voting online, please contact our Registrar, Link Group's portal team on 0371 664 0391.
+Calls are charged at the standard geographic rate and will vary by provider.
 Calls outside the United Kingdom will be charged at the applicable international rate.
 Lines are open between 09:00-17:30, Monday to Friday excluding public holidays in England and Wales.
 You can also email shareholderenquiries@linkgroup.co.uk